-Giving Tuesday — the Tuesday after Thanksgiving — is around the corner!
-This annual day dedicated to promoting philanthropy is a perfect opportunity to create your first (or fifteenth) Facebook fundraiser.
+Giving Tuesday, a day dedicated to promoting philanthropy, is celebrated annually on the Tuesday after Thanksgiving — and is a perfect opportunity to create your first (or 15th) Facebook fundraiser.

 Download one of our special Giving Tuesday photos below, or use one of your own and add some Giving Tuesday flair (click here to download and use the official Giving Tuesday logos).

 Giving Tuesday is a wonderful opportunity to engage in philanthropy, but you can support Yosemite — and create Facebook Fundraisers — any day of the year.
 That said, calendar-based cues can be a great way to get people excited about your fundraiser.
 Here are some fun dates to keep in mind:

 - April 22: Earth Day (Junior Ranger day also takes place around this time, as part of National Park Week).

 - June 30: Yosemite Grant Act anniversary (the act, which protected Yosemite Valley and Mariposa Grove as public lands, was signed on June 30, 1864).